Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: CrossDomainTypes4Py

 \subsection{Preprocessing Steps}

-In this section, we discuss necessary preprocessing steps to make the dataset usable for the Type4Py type inference system.
-We use the ManyTypes4Py\footnote{https://github.com/saltudelft/many-types-4-py-dataset} pipeline as a base and adapt it where necessary for our cross-domain setup.\\
+In this section, we discuss the preprocessing steps to make the dataset usable for the Type4Py type inference system.
+We use the ManyTypes4Py\footnote{\url{https://github.com/saltudelft/many-types-4-py-dataset}} pipeline as a base and adapt it where necessary for our cross-domain setup.\\